Substance Fruits and Greens vs Balance of Nature: Is This Substitute Superior?

 Customer Feedback for Balance of Nature

-There are currently over 2,500 consumer ratings for Balance of Nature Fruits and Veggies on Amazon USA.
+There are currently around 19,900 consumer ratings for Balance of Nature on Amazon USA.
 It’s not surprising then that there is a wide range of differing opinions.

-Overall Balance of Nature is rated 4.4 stars out of 5.
-83% of customer reviews are 4 and 5 stars, while 17% are 3, 2 and 1 star opinions.
+Overall Fruits & Veggies is rated 4.2 stars out of 5.
+78% of customer reviews are 4 and 5 stars, while 22% are 3, 2 and 1 star opinions.

 - “I love that I’m putting something good in my body that is easy and convenient.”